 We recognize that, as members of management of the Authority, we are responsible for the fair presentation of its financial statements.
-We believe the statements of net assets, and the related statements of revenues, expenses, and changes in net assets and cash flows are fairly presented in conformity with accounting principles generally accepted in the United States applied on a basis consistent with that of the preceding years.
+We believe the statements of net assets, and the related statements of revenues, expenses, and changes in net assets and cash flows are fairly presented in conformity with US generally accepted accounting principles applied on a basis consistent with that of the preceding years.
 We also recognize that, as members of management of the Authority, we are responsible for establishing and maintaining effective internal control.